hyperquantum/PMP/README.md

   *!!
 This project is in a very early stage of development !!*

-Party Music Player, abbreviated as PMP, is a client-server music system.
+Party Music Player, abbreviated as PMP, is a multi-user client-server music system.
 The server is responsible for playing music, and a separate program, a 'remote', is used to connect to the server and instruct it what to do.
-PMP uses hashes to keep track of music files, so it can deal with moved/renamed and duplicate files without any problems.
+PMP has an advanced file tracking mechanism; it can deal with moved/renamed and duplicate files without any problems.

 PMP is designed to be portable software and should be compatible with most popular operating systems in use today.
 Only Windows and Linux have been tested, but others like Mac OS X, BSD... should be supported as well.

-The software is licenced under GPLv3.
+The software is licenced under [GPLv3](./LICENSE.GPLv3.txt).

 Rudimentary project website:  http://hyperquantum.be/pmp/